james-priest/udacity-nanodegree-react/docs/README.md

 These notes contain lesson transcripts along with screenshots, sample code, & links.

 ### Core Curriculum
+The program is divided into three parts, each taking approximately 5 weeks to complete.

 #### Part 1
 - [React Fundamentals](course-notes/react-fundamentals.html) (Lessons 1-5)